graphicintuitions/graphic-intuitions/src/pages/blog/why-is-a-crm-so-important.md

     customer journey.
 Meaning, by implementing a CRM, you will see a return on investment.
 ---
 The heart of a company is its customers, so how are you keeping your customers happy and maintaining those relationships?
 A customer relationship management (CRM) system is so much more than a storehouse of contacts.
 When used properly, it builds customer relationships throughout the entire customer journey.
-Meaning, by implementing a CRM, you will see a return on investment.
+Meaning, by implementing a CRM, you will actually see a return on investment.

 ![crm-important](/img/importance-crm-sm.jpg "crm-important")